smooky1420-lang/cs2-inventory-tracker/README.md

 npm run pack:win
 ```

-The file lands at `release/CS2InventoryTracker.exe`.
+The zip lands at `release/CS2InventoryTracker-windows.zip`.
 GitHub Actions also builds it when you publish a Release.

 Prices come from CSFloat's bulk price index, then a short parallel lookup only for items missing from that index.